 In October 2021, the Company signed a fourth amendment to the Initial Lease Agreement which provides for lease of additional space in the same building.
 The lease for additional office and laboratory space provides for abatement of rent during the first two months of the lease and contains rent escalations during the term of the lease.
-The lease amendment of this additional space is anticipated to commence in April 2022 and expires in January 2029.
+The lease amendment of this additional space commenced in April 2022 and expires in January 2029.
 The Company expects to pay base rent of approximately \$4.6 million over the lease term.
 The lease amendment also includes this additional space in the Company's option to extend the amended Initial Lease Agreement for an additional seven-year term.
 The other terms of the Initial Lease Agreement, as amended, remain unchanged.

 In July 2021, the Company entered into a lease agreement for corporate office, manufacturing and laboratory space located in South San Francisco, California with an expiration date approximately twelve years after the lease commencement date (the "Additional Lease Agreement").
-The Company will become responsible for paying rent on the lease commencement date.
-The Company's monthly installment of base rent for the new premises will start at approximately \$0.6 million commencing on the lease commencement date and will increase on an annual basis up to a maximum monthly base rent of approximately \$0.8 million.
-The Company expects to pay base rent of approximately \$98.8 million over the lease term.
+The lease for this additional space and the Company's obligation to pay rent commenced in January 2022.
 In addition to base rent, the Company is responsible for payment of direct expenses, which include operating, insurance and tax expenses.
 The lease also provides for certain tenant improvement allowances of up to approximately \$25.2 million for tenant improvements and certain infrastructure upgrades in connection with the initial buildout of the premises, approximately \$4.4 million of which, if utilized, would need to be repaid by the Company over the lease term.
-During the three months ended September 30, 2021, the Company delivered a security deposit in the form of a letter of credit of \$1.6 million to the Landlord in connection with the Additional Lease Agreement.
+In 2021, the Company delivered a security deposit in the form of a letter of credit of \$1.6 million to the landlord in connection with the Additional Lease Agreement.

-On November 5, 2021, the Company entered into an amendment to its corporate office, manufacturing and laboratory facilities lease.
+In November 2021, the Company entered into an amendment to its corporate office, manufacturing and laboratory facilities lease.
 The lease amendment expressly includes manufacturing as a permitted use at the facility, clarifies that Silicon Valley Bank is an acceptable bank for purposes of issuing a letter of credit under the lease, revises the letter of credit transferability terms and replaces the form of letter of credit attached to the lease.

-Maturities of operating lease liabilities under existing operating leases as of September 30, 2021 were as follows (in thousands):
+Maturities of operating lease liabilities under existing operating leases as of March 31, 2022 were as follows (in thousands):

 Year ending December 31, Amount

-2021 (remaining three months) \$ 629
+2022 (remaining nine months) \$ 4,144

-2022 2,579

-2023 2,432
+2023 9,278

-2024 2,184
+2024 9,269

-2025 2,200
+2025 9,533

+2026 9,877

-2026 and thereafter 7,321
+2027 and thereafter 73,553

-Total future minimum lease payments 17,345
+Total undiscounted future minimum lease payments 115,654

-Less imputed interest (4,534)
+Less imputed interest (46,114)

-Present value of net minimum lease payments \$ 12,811
+Less tenant improvement receivable (295)

+Total operating lease liabilities \$ 69,245

 Operating lease liabilities:

-Current 2,463
+Current 2,505

-Non-current 10,348
+Non-current 66,740

-Total lease liability \$ 12,811
+Total lease liability \$ 69,245